Procurement Explained

 4. Listen and be open to alternatives

-Listening is a learned skill.
+Listening is an essential skill in the contract negotiation process.
 Hear their ideas, acknowledge them and think about them positively before launching into your solution.

 broken telephone